 Safety Framework

 This framework represents a comprehensive approach to community safety and inclusion developed through managing multi-day events with thousands of stakeholders.
-The model demonstrates strategic policy development, trauma-informed volunteer training, accessibility accommodations, and crisis intervention protocols—core competencies directly transferable to nonprofit community operations, DEI program management, and stakeholder engagement roles.
+The model demonstrates strategic policy development, trauma-informed volunteer training, accessibility accommodations, and crisis intervention protocols — core competencies directly transferable to nonprofit community operations, inclusive program management, and stakeholder engagement roles.

 6-State Regional Coverage